FAQ: Chinese Characters Will Not Display

 Warnings:

-Option 1: Microsoft AppLocale
+Option 1: AppLocale or Locale Emulator

 You can use AppLocale to run an application once, or you can have it create a shortcut to run the app with these settings every time.
 You may need to run AppLocale as an Administrator the first time you use it on an application, but after a shortcut is created any user can run it.
 By default it drops the shortcut into AppLocale's folder in the Start menu.
 From there you can move the shortcut wherever you want.
 AppLocale will nag you every time you start it, telling you that this is a "temporary solution" and that you can change your entire locale instead.
 Duh.
 Just ignore that.